Gyurmatag/concentration-tracker/CHROME_STORE_PUBLISHING.md

 • Beautiful UI: Modern TED-style design with clean, professional appearance

 About the Experiment:
-This extension is part of a community science experiment conducted as a collaboration between TED and Shiwaforce to understand how long people can maintain focus on tasks without getting distracted.
+This extension is part of a community science experiment conducted by TED to understand how long people can maintain focus on tasks without getting distracted.
 The data collected helps researchers understand attention patterns and could lead to better productivity tools and insights about digital wellness.

 Privacy:
 • All data is collected anonymously